hvkale/hvkale/README.md

 - 👀 I’m interested in technology, especially everything Apple 
 - 👨‍💻 I write a lot of code for iOS apps using Swift and SwiftUI.
 - 👨‍👩‍👦 I live with my wife and a son in San Francisco.
 I’m a new dad.
-- 💞️ I’m looking to collaborate on about anything,
+- 💞️ I’m looking to collaborate on about anything.
 - 📫 I can be reached over at BlueSky or Mastadon.
 Links in profile.

 <!---